DGullicksonMines/rc-car-daq/Pi Setup/README.md

 1. Configure the WiFi connection:
 	- Run `sudo raspi-config`
 	- Navigate to System Options > Wireless LAN
 	- Enter the WiFi connection's SSID and password.
+	On Mines Campus, use `Mines-IoT`

 2. To connect to the Mines network, register the **Raspberry Pi**'s **MAC address** at https://netreg.mines.edu/